jwdinius/jwdinius.github.io/_posts/2017-10-18-interview.markdown

 This is a signal to the compiler to avoid doing optimizations on an object, because its value can be changed outside of its scope.
 See [this](http://www.geeksforgeeks.org/understanding-volatile-qualifier-in-c/)

 ### Q7: Sorting algorithms: need to create a table with attributes and a description!
-* Heapsort best,avg: $O(n \log n)$
-* Bubble sort best: $O(n)$ avg: $O(n^2)$
-* Insertion sort best $O(n)$ avg: $O(n^2)$
+* Heapsort best,avg: $O(n \log n)$ - divides into sorted and unsorted region, uses a heap data structure to improve upon linear search to find the maximum within the unsorted region.
+More favorable worst case than quicksort.
+* Merge sort best: $O(n \log n)$ avg: $O(n \log n)$ - divide and conquer; divide the structure down to singletons and then reassemble.
+* Quick sort best $O(n)$ avg: $O(n \log n)$ - a comparison sort, it sorts based on a "less-than" comparator.
+It can be 2-3 times faster than heap or merge sorts.
+Small spatial complexity typically.

 ### Q8: Hash tables: Pros/cons
 * Pros: They're faster than other table data structures.
 They are particularly efficient when the size of the table is known beforehand so an optimal allocation can be done once.
 Careful construction of the hash function can create a situation where the key need not be stored within the table at all.

-* Cons: Prone to hacking, e.g. DOS or denial-of-service.
+* Cons: Prone to hacking, e.g. DoS or denial-of-service.
 Memory map is seemingly random; not ordered.
 Finding a suitable hash function can be time-consuming, not so much scientific as artistic.
 Insertion or deletion can be time-expensive.

 ### Q9: What are the drawbacks of too many virtuals?
 Declaration of methods as virtual cause late binding, which can negatively impact program performance, particularly improvements from optimizations, e.g. inlining.
 The moral of the story is: virtuals aren't inherently bad, the programmer just needs to be aware of the context in which they are being used and make sure that they are appropriate.
 See [this](https://arstechnica.com/civis/viewtopic.php?f=20&t=858217).

 ### Q10: What is polymorphism?
-Polymorphism means that a call to a member function may be call a different function depending on the type of object that invokes the function.
-[This](https://www.tutorialspoint.com/cplusplus/cpp_polymorphism.htm) has a nice discussion about static resolution: base class method definition trumps those of the child, this is where using virtual declaration is useful
+Polymorphism means that a call to a member function may call a different function depending on the type of object that invokes the function.
+[This](https://www.tutorialspoint.com/cplusplus/cpp_polymorphism.htm) has a nice discussion about static resolution: base class method definition trumps those of the child, this is where using ```virtual``` declaration is useful

 ### Q11: What is the ```explicit``` keyword?
+Avoids implicit conversion by the compiler from an object, like an ```int```, to another object that has a constructor defined via that first object, like ```Foo(int )```.

 ### Q12: Why use the ```const``` keyword?
 How does it relate to ```static```?
+* ```const``` is constant; it cannot change in its scope; ```const```s of the same name can be declared differently within different scopes
+* ```static``` variables are initialized only once, meaning they are per class, not per *object*; i.e. multiple instances of a class declaring a member static will share the same block of memory and any object's modification of the ```static``` member will be visible to all other objects.

 ### Q13: What is the difference between a virtual and a purely virtual method?
+A virtual method is one that has a non-empty definition at compile time.
+Implementing a method of the same name within a derived class signals the compiler that we don't want static linkage for this method; that is, we want the method called to be based upon the type of object calling it.
+This is known as dynamic linkage.
+A purely virtual method, on the other hand, is defined as being empty; derived classes must define this method.

 ### Q14: What is a binary search tree?
+A binary search tree is a binary tree where each node has a comparable key, and possibly an associated value, and satisfies the restriction that the key in any node is larger than the keys in all nodes in that node's left subtree and smaller than the keys in all nodes in that node's right subtree.

 ## Computing/Embedded Systems

 ### Q1: UDP vs. TCP
+Both are internet protocols
+* TCP is bidirectional; data can be sent both ways.
+Suitable for high reliability applications where timing isn't as critical.
+* UDP is simpler; it is connectionless.
+One one computer sends info, the process is over.
+Suitable for fast, efficient transfer, like games for example.

 ### Q2: Thread management:  What is deadlock?
 What are race conditions?
 Deadlock: